writerjoshua/the-inkwell/assets/posts/library/library.md

 make it your own.
 ---

-### She Spoke To Me - a collection of poems she didn't know she wrote
+### She Spoke To Me: A collection of poems she didn't know she wrote
 Coming Soon

 ### Sincerely, Beau
 Coming Soon
 ---

-*The library is undergoing massive renovation.
+**The library is undergoing massive renovation.
-Stay clear, sweetie...for now.*
+Stay clear, sweetie...for now.**

 I'll come for you when the shelves have been filled.
 📚